mrshaw01/software-engineer/cpp-advanced/15-constexpr.md

 ## Summary

-As a principal engineer, I advocate for thoughtful use of `constexpr` to:
+I advocate for thoughtful use of `constexpr` to:

 - Encode invariants at compile time
 - Replace macros with type-safe constants